iledarn/website-addons/website_sale_autopay/doc/index.rst

 * For multi-company:

-  * Define company for eash of your products.
+  * Define company for each of your products.
   * Create accounts from ``Settings / Configuration / Invoicing`` menu:

     * select template